-This article go over some points explained in the above video, the full explanation will be found in the video.
+This article goes over some points explained in the above video, the full explanation will be found in the video.
 Enjoy!

 The goal to have an exit order is to avoid to the maximum the risk of collision between skydivers.
 We need to make sure every skydivers or groups have their own airspace to play and open.